Resources

 Assistantships in Graduate School

-This article is primarily about graduate fellowships, but it is also worth mentioning another type of award that is given to graduate students, the Graduate Assistantship.
+This article is primarily about graduate fellowships, but it is also worth mentioning another type of award that is given to graduate students: the Graduate Assistantship.
 Like graduate fellowships, assistantships are also a form of award given to a certain number of graduate students, at the discretion of specific departments in universities, to help students finish their academic studies while reducing the costs of their education.

-Also,, much like fellowships, awardees are expected to demonstrate a high degree of academic potential and submit applications that are well-formed, i.e., they also have to have an excellent academic inquiry they aim to pursue and they deserve the limited slot for the assistantship.
-In simple terms, graduate assistantships are just as competitive as graduate fellowships.
+Also, much like fellowships, awardees are expected to demonstrate a high degree of academic potential and submit applications that are well-formed, i.e., they also have to have an excellent academic inquiry they aim to pursue and they deserve the limited slot for the assistantship.

 Types of Graduate Assistantship